-Huge DIY Art Frames For Less than $20 Each
+Make Large DIY Picture Frames For Less than $20 Each

-We've tried many different methods of making our own art frames over the past couple of years (you can see a couple here and here) and we've tweaked the process along the way.
-This tutorial, my friends, is the absolute best and most cost-effective way to make huge art frames for less than $20 each.
+We've tried many different methods of making our own picture frames over the past couple of years.
+We started with simple DIY frames like our Large Wood Frame and our DIY Frame with No Power Tools (wood glue for the win!) .
+We've tweaked the process along the way and this tutorial, my friends, is the absolute best and most cost-effective way to make a huge DIY photo frame for less than $20 each.

 Thank you to Mohawk Consumer Products for sponsoring this post.
 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

-And before you ask, you can find the sources for all the prints that I framed below as well as at the bottom of this post :)
+And before you ask, you can find the sources for all the prints that I framed at the bottom of this post :)

 How to Make DIY Art Frames for Large Prints

-- 1 x 2 pine boards (the amount and length of boards you will need depends on the size of your frames)
+- 1 x 2 pine boards (the amount and length of the pieces of wood you will need depends on the size of your frames)

 - Screen molding (the amount and length of boards you will need depends on the size of your frames)